postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 [14]

 Oops.
-The `ThreadAccessException` means that timer thread is attempting to access the `Board` object but does not hold the proper access right.
+The `ThreadAccessException` means that timer thread is attempting to access the `Board` object but does not own the proper access right.
 This is because the `OnTimer` method is missing a `Writer` attribute.

 [15]

-The exception is _intentional_ and will only happen in your debug build.
-Without this exception, you would have missed a defect and risked random failures in production.
-That's what we mean by deterministic machine-verified threading model.
-PostSharp only raises a compilation error for instance public members, but this is a private event handler method.
+The exception is _intentional_ and will only happen in your _debug_ build.
+Without this exception, you would have overlooked the defect and risked random failures in production.
+But thanks to this exception, the problem has been made visible and you're now forced to address it.
+That's what we mean by deterministic machine-verified threading models.
+PostSharp only raises a compilation error for  _public_ members when it misses a `Reader` or `Writer` attribute, but this is a _private_ event handler method.
+That's why the problem has only been identified at run time.

 [16]

-There is another occurrence of this error in this code: the `OnConnectionClosed` handler, invoked from the background thread.
-Add the `Dispatched` aspect to this method to force it to run on the UI thread.
+There is another occurrence of this error in the `OnConnectionClosed` handler of the thread-affine `MainWindow` class.
+The handler is invoked from a background thread so it would also throw a `ThreadAccessException`.

+To force the method to execute on the UI thread, apply the `Dispatched` aspect.

 [17]